Black Tie & Formal Wear

 • What should I wear to a black-tie event?

 For a black-tie event, the standard attire includes a black tuxedo, white dress shirt, black bow tie, and polished black shoes.
-Variations such as a midnight blue are acceptable, provided they maintain a formal appearance.
+Variations such as midnight blue are acceptable, provided they maintain a formal appearance.

 • What accessories are essential for black-tie attire?